DiederikBlanson/kubernetes_fullstack/README.md

 1. Install Ubuntu on your local virtual machine or production servers.
 2. (Optional) Enable SSH to allow for easy access to the server.
 Refer to the file scripts/enable-ssh.sh for instructions.
 3. Install Kubernetes and Docker by following the steps outlined in the file scripts/kubernetes-docker-install.sh.
 4. Create credentials to connect to DockerHub.
-(TODO)

 ### Create a DockerHub-account
 In order to push the container images to the cloud repository on DockerHub, you will need to create a DockerHub account (https://hub.docker.com/signup).
 After creating your account, be sure to update the values in the ```docker-compose``` and ```values.yaml``` files to reflect your DockerHub username.
 Currently, the values are set to "dedder98," which is the username for my personal DockerHub account.